Southeast Georgia Communities Project

 MEDICAL AND LEGAL INTERPRETATION

-SEGCP has for 29 years, required all staff to become trained medical interpreters through the Bridging the GAP medical training curriculum.
+SEGCP has for 30 years, required all staff to become trained medical interpreters through the Bridging the GAP medical training curriculum.
 A 40 hour training

 which allows continuation opportunities for trained interpreters.
 You never stop training, learning, and practicing.
 The training of an interpreter is never over.

 interpretation.
-SEGCP volunteer staff has 30 years of experience in legal interpretation.
-Although we lack the certification, we help clients out of court to seek
+SEGCP volunteer staff have over 40 years of experience in legal interpretation.
+Although we lack the certification, we help clients out of court to seek help and services with local attorneys.

-help and services with local attorneys.
 Medical Interpreter Training is not based on only 40 hours of education and tests, it requires continuing education

 credits to keep interpreters in the loop with changes in laws and requirements for HIPPA.
-Staff at SEGCP has over 160 hours of medical training, plus volumes

-Recently, Mental Health First Aid has become another part of our training due to the need of the many high risk encounters we face in our line of work.
-Our
+Mental Health First Aid and Youth Mental Health First Aide Certification is one of our newest training including Dementia Training due to the need of the many high risk encounters we face in our line of work.
+Our intention is to help those who need help, get help.
+For us, its a way to understand individuals in crisis situations and not judge.

 At clinics and medical facilities, having a qualified medical interpreter can mean the difference between life and death in some cases.
 Historically, well-meaning